 Pressure reducing valves with built-in strainer, separator and steam trap.
 In this way you combine essentially a complete pressure reducing station in one robust space-saving unit, simplifying system layout, pipping and maintenance.

 Wireless continuous monitoring steam trap testing.
-Use of wireless ultrasonic trap testing modules located at strategically selected critical applications to ensure continuous and reliable system operations avoiding expensive downtime and energy loss increasing system safety and process reliability
+Use of wireless ultrasonic trap testing modules, located at strategically selected critical applications to ensure continuous and reliable system operations.
+This avoids expensive downtime and energy loss, increasing system safety and process reliability.

-Handheld steam trap diagnostic instrument and specialised software, compares ultrasonic and temperature readings with known laboratory data to determine whether a steam trap is operating as it should be.
-The major benefits of such instrument is that it doesn’t rely to the surveyor’s objectivity and accurate % percentage of leaking steam can be identified.
-It is advisable to seek a devise which is certified by a reputable 3rd party for its judgement accuracy.
+Handheld steam trap diagnostic instrument and specialised software.
+These instruments compare ultrasonic and temperature readings with known laboratory data to determine whether a steam trap is operating as it should be.
+The major benefit of such an instrument is that it doesn’t rely on the surveyor’s objectivity and an accurate percentage of leaking steam can be identified.
+It is advisable to seek a devise which is certified by a reputable third party for its judgement accuracy.

-Vacuum steam low temperature heating systems used at temperature ranges of 30 to 100°C increasing productivity and product quality.
-Raising temperatures of sensitive mediums up to 100°C is usually done in two stages utilising hot water brought to temperature with steam.
-Using vacuum steam (<1bar abs.) is an innovative method that can offer precise control, reduced heating time by 25% or more, even product heating in a more compact unit.
+Vacuum steam low temperature heating systems used at temperature ranges of 30 to 100°C, increasing productivity and product quality.
+Raising temperatures of sensitive mediums up to 100°C is usually done in two stages, utilising hot water brought to temperature with steam.
+Using vacuum steam (<1 bar abs.) is an innovative method that can offer precise control, reduced heating time by 25% or more, and even product heating in a more compact unit.

 Thermal compressor units.
 Low pressure waste steam can be recovered and boosted up to a usable pressure using available high pressure site steam.
 The benefits of such a devise is that by keeping the low pressure steam in a low pressure (typically ~0.5barg) more flash can be generated and less back pressure is applied to the steam traps.